scratchduino/scratchx-circuitplayground/docs/index.md

 ---------------

-1. Open Scratchduino by clicking here.
+1. Open Scratchduino by clicking [here](http://scratchx.org/?url=https://scratchduino.github.io/scratchx-circuitplayground/circuitx.js#scratch).

+2. If asked, click on the “Enable Flash” label.

-2. Wait until you see the warning screen (can take up to a minute), then click on the “I understand, continue” green button.
+3. Wait until you see the warning screen (can take up to a minute), then click on the “I understand, continue” green button.

-3. Click on the “Click Here” green button to install and run the “Embedit Scratch Connection App”.
+4. Click on the “Click Here” green button to install and run the “Embedit Scratch Connection App”.
 (Keep the current window open)

-4. Install the “Embedit Scratch Connection App” by clicking on the “Add To Chrome” gray button.
+5. Install the “Embedit Scratch Connection App” by clicking on the “Add To Chrome” gray button.

-5. After the installation is complete, open the “Embedit Scratch Connection” app; you can do so by clicking on the “Lunch App” green button or by clicking on the app’s icon in your Chrome app launcher.
+6. After the installation is complete, open the “Embedit Scratch Connection” app; you can do so by clicking on the “Lunch App” green button or by clicking on the app’s icon in your Chrome app launcher.
 (Don’t click on the “Open Scratch” orange button)

-6. Connect the Circuit Playground to your computer.
+7. Connect the Circuit Playground to your computer.

-7. Make sure the app shows a green text saying “Circuit Playground Connected” (as shown in Figure 1 below)
+8. Make sure the app shows a green text saying “Circuit Playground Connected” (as shown in Figure 1 below)

-8. Minimize the “Embedit Scratch Connection” window and go back to the “Scratchduino” window.
+9. Minimize the “Embedit Scratch Connection” window and go back to the “Scratchduino” window.

-9. Make sure the Scratch program shows a green dot near the “Circuit Playground” label. (as shown in Figure 2 below)
+10. Make sure the Scratch program shows a green dot near the “Circuit Playground” label. (as shown in Figure 2 below)

-10. Start using Scratchduino.
+ ✓ You are ready to go.

 ![](https://scratchduino.github.io/scratchx-circuitplayground/images/figures-1-2.png)